eslint/eslint/README.md

 ## Frequently Asked Questions

-### I heard ESLint is going to replace JSCS?

-Yes.
-Since we are solving the same problems, ESLint and JSCS teams have decided to join forces and work together in the development of ESLint instead of competing with each other.
-You can read more about this in both [ESLint](https://eslint.org/blog/2016/04/welcoming-jscs-to-eslint) and [JSCS](https://medium.com/@markelog/jscs-end-of-the-line-bc9bf0b3fdb2#.u76sx334n) announcements.

-### So, should I stop using JSCS and start using ESLint?
+### I'm using JSCS, should I migrate to ESLint?

 Maybe, depending on how much you need it.
 [JSCS has reached end of life](https://eslint.org/blog/2016/07/jscs-end-of-life), but if it is working for you then there is no reason to move yet.
-We are still working to smooth the transition.
-You can see our progress [here](https://github.com/eslint/eslint/milestones/JSCS%20Compatibility).
+There are still [a few issues](https://github.com/eslint/eslint/milestones/JSCS%20Compatibility) pending.
 We’ll announce when all of the changes necessary to support JSCS users in ESLint are complete and will start encouraging JSCS users to switch to ESLint at that time.

 If you are having issues with JSCS, you can try to move to ESLint.
-We are focusing our time and energy on JSCS compatibility issues.
+Have a look at our [migration guide](https://eslint.org/docs/user-guide/migrating-from-jscs).

 ### Is ESLint just linting or does it also check style?